Skip to main content

 Woman walking with a young girl on the beach

-If you have loose, saggy skin on your thighs, whether from aging or weight loss surgery, and aren't happy about it, a thigh lift may be an option worth looking into.
-This cosmetic surgery can be used to contour the thighs for a smoother appearance and address discomfort caused by your thighs rubbing together.
+If you have loose, saggy skin on your thighs — whether from aging or weight loss surgery — and aren't happy about it, a thigh lift may be an option worth looking into.
+This cosmetic surgery can be used to contour the thighs for a smoother appearance and address discomfort caused by your thighs rubbing together.1

-Read on to learn about the different types of thigh lifts, the benefits, the costs and much more.
+Read on to learn about the different types of thigh lifts, their benefits, costs and much more.

 What Is a Thigh Lift?

-A thigh lift, also called a thighplasty, is a cosmetic surgery that reshapes your thighs by removing excess skin and fat.
-Along with improving the appearance of your thighs, a thigh lift can also help reduce the irritation and pain caused by the friction of your thighs rubbing together when you walk.1
+A thigh lift, also called a thighplasty, is a cosmetic surgery that reshapes your thighs by removing excess skin and fat.1 Along with improving the appearance of your thighs, a thigh lift can also help reduce the irritation and pain caused by the friction of your thighs rubbing together when you walk.2

 The benefits of a thigh lift include:1